feincms/feincms3-data/README.rst

    keys rather than the old ones, preventing old data from being kept and new data from being inadvertently deleted.

+   Note that the mapping fails loudly on purpose if the primary key mapping isn't available.
+The reason could be that the parent model doesn't actually use ``save_as_new``.
+Since this is a potentially destructive operation it's better to fail loudly than to silently eat data.

 The dumps can be loaded back into the database by running::

     ./manage.py f3loaddata -v2 tmp/pages.json tmp/districts.json